kexiZeroing/kexiZeroing.github.io/src/blog/get-started-with-langchain.md

    - https://github.com/nomic-ai/gpt4all

-You can run any GGUF *(a binary format that is optimized for quick loading and saving of models)* on the Hugging Face Hub directly with ollama.
+You can run any GGUF (GPT-Generated Unified Format), a binary format that is optimized for quick loading and saving of models, on the Hugging Face Hub directly with ollama.
 All you need to do is:

 ```sh
 # https://huggingface.co/docs/hub/en/ollama